 Data, code and algorithms are becoming central to research and creative work – transforming industries, reshaping lives and setting new parameters for responsible citizenship.
-In this data-driven world, Columbia’s Graduate School of Journalism and Department of Computer Science have launched an intensive, post-bac certification program designed to equip journalists and storytellers of all kinds with the computational skills needed to turn data into narrative.
+In this data-driven world, Columbia’s Graduate School of Journalism has launched an intensive, post-bac certification program designed to equip journalists and storytellers of all kinds with the computational skills needed to turn data into narrative.
 The program assumes no prior experience in programming or data analysis.

-Lede 12 is a one-semester, summer-only Certification of Professional Achievement for students who want an applied introduction to data and computation.
-Students take four intensive courses hosted at the Journalism School, gaining a strong foundation in coding, statistics, data, algorithms and visualization.
-See sample courses
+Lede is a 10-week Certification of Professional Achievement for students who want an applied introduction to data and computation.
+Students take courses hosted at the Journalism School, gaining a strong foundation in coding, data and information visualization.

-The Lede Program is open to applicants with a bachelor’s degree, strong academic record and demonstrated interest in data technologies.
+The Lede Program is open to applicants with a demonstrated interest in the potential for data journalism.
+No coding or journalism experince required.
 See How to Apply for application details.

 As a certification program at Columbia University, Lede programs cost less than a formal degree.
 For more information on tuition and scholarship aid opportunities, see our Tuition and Fees page.

 Many potential applicants speak with students from previous years.
 A lot changes each and every year, so let's outline some of the changes Lede has gone through:

 Please don’t hesitate to reach out with questions by emailing email@example.com, or join our mailing list to be notified when applications open.